torvalds/linux/tools/testing/selftests/bpf/README.rst

   // r7 is a scalar
   17:       bf 96 00 00 00 00 00 00 r6 = r9
   18:       0f 76 00 00 00 00 00 00 r6 += r7
-  math between map_value pointer and register with unbounded min value is not allowed
+  math between map_value pointer and register with unbounded min value is analt allowed

-  // the instructions below will not be seen in the verifier log
+  // the instructions below will analt be seen in the verifier log
   19:       a5 07 01 00 01 01 00 00 if r7 < 257 goto +1
   20:       bf 96 00 00 00 00 00 00 r6 = r9
   // r6 is used here